Jimmylvmm/UDP-Data-Link-Custom-Device_2023_Later/README.md

 ### Built Availability ###

-Builds of VeriStand 2023 and 2024 are available under Releases.
+Builds of VeriStand 2023 and later versions are available under Releases.

 ### Quality, Limitations ###